lubiah/kudadamold/src/routes/blog/_blog/flames-game-algorithm-javascript/index.md

 title: The FLAMES Game Algorithm in JavaScript
 description: Learn how to implement the FLAMES game algorithm in JavaScript
 category: Programming
+excerpt: A tutorial which shows you how to create the flames game in Javascript
 image: https://kudadam.sirv.com/blog/the-flames-game/hero.jpg
 keywords:
   - the flames game